lem0n4id/compare-tt/README.md

 - [x] add styling (pure css??)
 - [x] add description in the site how to use the web app
-- [ ] add feature to store common classes with your friends (Local Storage API)
+- [ ] add feature to store common classes with your friends (Local Storage API) - this would be like Lenin (has 3 common classes), etc.

 **Make sure to raise an issue before making a PR**